 The jewels come in a nice gift bag that you can keep.

-All the jewel ornaments can be the same or each one can look different.
+All the jewel ornaments can be the same or you can make each one look different.
 I went for a different look for each ornament.

 As you can see, each style of jewel comes in a plastic bag.

 You can cover the entire styrofoam ball like I did for my first one.
-That style will take more jewels.
+That style will require more jewels.
 I used three different styles of jewels on this first ball.

 I realized that that design would take up a lot of jewels.
 For the other seven balls, I spread out the design.

-I mixed up the shape – round, square, heart, diamond – of the jewels as much as possible.
+I mixed up the shapes – round, square, heart, diamond – of the jewels as much as possible.
 I mostly went for a random design.

 You can fill in the larger jewels with the small round ones.